Chapter 1: Sylvanna's Final Adventure

 "How far to Lothering?" asked the elf, as she slid her pack off her shoulder.

-"Perhaps half a day," the woman responded.
+"Perhaps half a day," the woman said.

 Digging around in her satchel, the elf produced a whole handful of cured meat, holding it out to him.
 "Eat," she instructed, and Dog did not have to be told twice.
 When he was done, she patted him on the head, absently wiping off traces of his saliva onto his coat.